RalucaTunea/samples/ConduitPythonApp/README.md

 #Packages

->> /lib file contains the jar that is needed to run the queries You can add the jar file from --> https://bpartifactstorage.blob.core.windows.net/hive-jdbc-driver/conduit_utils.jar
+>> /lib file contains the jar that is needed to run the queries for app-jdbc.py You can add the jar file from --> https://bpartifactstorage.blob.core.windows.net/hive-jdbc-driver/conduit_utils.jar

 >> /api contains the classes with the information needed to create the payload for requests